 Mental illnesses are conditions that affect a person’s thinking, feeling, mood or behavior, such as depression, anxiety, bipolar disorder, or schizophrenia.
 Such conditions may be occasional or long-lasting (chronic) and affect someone’s ability to relate to others and function each day.
-(Centers for Disease Control and Prevention atCDC.gov)
+(Centers for Disease Control and Prevention at CDC.gov)

 So how does a head injury change how you feel and think?
 It starts with the physiological changes caused by brain injury.
 At the most basic level, even a mild traumatic brain injury can disrupt the relationship between neurons and the blood vessels that supply them with the right amount of nutrients at the right time, a process known as neurovascular coupling.

 But this dysfunction isn’t structural.
 Think of it like looking through the window of a business.
 The building’s intact, everyone has computers, and all the employees seem busy.
-All the physical components you need for the business are present, just like your brain is physically intact (unless you suffered structural damage from a severe TBI).
+All the physical components you need for the business are present, just like your brain is physically intact (unless you suffered structural brain damage from a severe TBI).

 But just because all the parts are there doesn’t mean they are working well together.
-That business could be failing because the software they use is buggy and the employees don’t do their work on time.
+That business could be failing because the software they use is buggy or the employees don’t do their work on time.
 In a similar way, the brain can look fine on the outside but struggle to function correctly long after your initial injury.

 These changes in your brain following injury can contribute directly to mental health issues.
 However, some of your emotional symptoms may be secondary, e.g., caused by some of the other symptoms of a concussion.
 Some concussion symptoms that may affect your mental health include:

-Sensory sensitivity (to light, noise, crowds, and so forth).
+- Sensory sensitivity (to light, noise, crowds, and so forth)

 To recap, mental health struggles after a head injury are often neuropsychological, a combination of physical and emotional factors, including:

-Physiological changes in your brain.
+- Physiological changes in your brain.

-Your brain’s natural reaction to trauma.
+- Your brain’s natural reaction to trauma.

-Symptoms such as poor sleep that exacerbate mental symptoms.
+- Symptoms such as poor sleep that exacerbate mental symptoms.

-Dysregulation of your autonomic nervous system.
+- Dysregulation of your autonomic nervous system.